Print

 Instructions

-1. Preheat oven to 350 degrees.
+2. Preheat oven to 350 degrees.
 Butter and flour two 8-inch round cake pans.
-Line bottom of pans with parchment paper.
+Line the bottom of each pan with buttered parchment paper.

-2. In a medium bowl, sift together the flour, baking soda, allspice, cinnamon, nutmeg, cloves, salt and cocoa powder.
+3. In a medium bowl, sift together the flour, baking soda, allspice, cinnamon, nutmeg, cloves, salt, and cocoa powder.
 Set aside.

-5. Stop the mixer and fold in raisins and pecans.
+8. Stop the mixer (or use the “stir” speed) and fold in raisins and pecans just until combined.

-1. In a medium saucepan, melt the butter over low heat.
-Stir in the brown sugar and cook, slowly stirring, for 2 minutes or until the sugar dissolves.
+1. In a small saucepan, melt butter over medium-low heat.
+Stir in the brown sugar and cook, stirring slowly, until the sugar is completely dissolved and the mixture looks smooth and glossy, with no visible granules, for about 3-4 minutes.

-4. Stir or whisk in powdered sugar, 1/4 cup at a time, until the right consistency is reached – thick enough to frost the cake but not lumpy.
+4. Gradually whisk in sifted powdered sugar, 1/4 cup at a time, until smooth and spreadable.

 Notes